GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Introduction

-Recent work has attempted to bridge this gap through either structured retrieval mechanisms or tighter integration of retrieval and reasoning, such as organizing external knowledge using graphs and interleaving retrieval steps within reasoning traces, respectively\cite{trivedi2023interleaving,wang2024rat,fan2025minirag,guo2024lightrag}.
-While promising, these approaches often increase system complexity or still operate at a coarse granularity, treating each question as a single undifferentiated unit for retrieval and reasoning.
+Recent work has attempted to bridge this gap through structured retrieval or tighter retrieval-reasoning integration.
+Representative efforts include organizing external knowledge using graphs \cite{fan2025minirag,guo2024lightrag}, and interleaving retrieval steps within reasoning traces \cite{trivedi2023interleaving,wang2024rat}.
+While promising, these approaches often increase system complexity or still treat each question as a single undifferentiated unit for retrieval and reasoning.

-A key insight underlying this work is that the difficulty of complex real-world questions—unlike formal mathematical or symbolic reasoning problems—lies not only in missing knowledge or insufficient reasoning capacity, but in \textit{how the problem is internally structured and represented} \cite{newell1972human,barto2013behavioral,eckstein2021mind}.
-Cognitive science has long shown that human problem solving is highly sensitive to problem representation: complex tasks are understood and solved by organizing information into structured problem spaces rather than treating them as undifferentiated sequences \cite{newell1972human,CUSHEN20121166,ho2022people}.
-In real-world question answering, inputs are rarely monolithic.
-For instance, when a patient describes their condition to a physician, the information is often conveyed through a lengthy, loosely organized narrative that interleaves symptoms, medical history, test results, and irrelevant details.
-However, language models are typically forced to process such inputs as a single flat sequence, leading retrieval to operate at an inappropriate granularity.
-This representational mismatch in turn gives rise to entangled and error-prone reasoning \cite{zhang2023reasoning,eckstein2021mind}.
+A key insight of this work is that the difficulty of complex real-world questions—unlike formal mathematical or symbolic reasoning problems—lies not only in missing knowledge or insufficient reasoning capacity, but in \textit{how the problem is internally structured and represented} \cite{newell1972human,barto2013behavioral,eckstein2021mind}.
+Cognitive science has long shown that human problem solving depends critically on problem representation: complex tasks are understood and solved by organizing information into structured problem spaces rather than treating them as undifferentiated sequences \cite{cushen2012cues,ho2022people}.
+Real-world inputs are rarely monolithic.
+For instance, when a patient describes their condition to a physician, the narrative interleaves symptoms, medical history, test results, and irrelevant details.
+Yet language models process such inputs as a flat sequence, causing retrieval to operate at an inappropriate granularity.
+This representational mismatch in turn yields entangled and error-prone reasoning \cite{zhang2023reasoning,eckstein2021mind}.